Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 Future improvements could include:

-- richer CloudTrail detections
+- richer CloudTrail detections across more AWS services
-- multiple host-based detections instead of only one
+- multiple host-based detections instead of only one SSH-focused rule
 - correlation between host telemetry and cloud administrative events
 - automated remediation or containment actions
 - clearer severity tiers for different alert types
 - more formal investigation playbooks for each detection
+- better architectural visualization of the two monitoring paths

-I would also want to tighten the architecture narrative so the project more clearly shows the relationship between host visibility and cloud control-plane visibility.
+I would also want to strengthen the narrative around why different telemetry sources matter and how they can be used together to improve visibility.

 ## Key Takeaway

-The most important outcome so far is that this lab already proves I can build and validate a real monitoring path in AWS from raw host telemetry to actionable alert delivery.
+The most important outcome so far is that this lab now proves I can build and validate real monitoring paths in AWS across both:

+- host-level Linux authentication telemetry
+- AWS control-plane activity captured through CloudTrail

+That is a meaningful step up from a simple AWS setup exercise.

-At the same time, the project is not finished, and that matters.
-The next phase is to bring the CloudTrail side of the lab up to the same standard so the final project shows both host-level and cloud-level security monitoring depth.
+At the same time, the project is still unfinished, and that matters.
+The next phase is to expand the number and quality of detections so the final lab shows broader cloud detection engineering depth rather than just two validated signal paths.